BenjaminLiu221/MangaWorks/README.md

 This is a Manga Website with content management system built on Entity Framework Core 6.0 using MVC.

 ## Getting Started
-- IDE that allows for multiple items to each project
-   - ie. Visual Studio 2022
+- Visual Studio 2022
+   - IDE to house projects and integrate different frameworks and libraries
+- Bootstrap v5
+- Microsoft Azure
+   - Website Deployment